 In space, it is difficult for humans to do repairs.
 Any damage caused can make a loss of both money and experimental time.
 Therefore, remote-controlled robots can be used in such situations.
 In remote handling, operators control robotic arms to carry out maintenance tasks that are difficult or impossible for humans to reach.
 Robotic technology can monitor the spaceships from outside and provide the researchers with images for inspection.
 It can be used to carry inspections and carry maintenance tools.
 Robots can provide the best possible visuals to know about the environmental conditions and any other monitoring

-Currently, autonomous robots cannot function efficiently in many dynamic or variable environments, which require completely human control or teleoperation solutions.
+Currently, autonomous robots cannot function efficiently in many dynamic or variable environments, which require complete human control or teleoperation solutions.
 Robotic solutions are often found in environments with low human accessibility owing to physical constraints or danger.
 However, until significant progress is made with autonomous systems, robotic systems’ close human supervision will continue where environmental variability is high.

 Automation Can Reduce Labor Cost